I-League: Real Kashmir maintain unbeaten run with victory over Churchill Brothers | www.lokmattimes.com

 I-League: Real Kashmir maintain unbeaten run with victory over Churchill Brothers

-Srinagar, Nov 29 Real Kashmir continued their unbeaten run in the 2022-23 Hero I-League with a 1-0 win over Churchill Brothers at the TRC Stadium here.
+Real Kashmir continued their unbeaten run in the 2022-23 I-League with a 1-0 win over Churchill Brothers at the TRC Stadium in Srinagar on Monday.

 A second-half header by the substitute Ibrahim Nurudeen proved enough for the hosts as they defeated Churchill Brothers for the first time in the I-League.